theolivenbaum/resin/README.md

 `I have a pineapple` - `pineapple pen` = `I have a` or [1][1][1][0][0]
 `I have a pineapple` + `pineapple pen` = `I have a pineapple pineapple pen` or [1][1][1][2][1]

-### Vector space
+#### DOC vector space

-The reason for creating such a document model is to represent each document once per index instead of once per term as is the case with the BOC model, making it possible to find a topic with a single scan.
+We want a document vector space because we want to represent each document once and only once, so that with a single scan of the index we can find a list of document IDs connected to a topic.

-## Install
+## Install Resin

 Download a clone of this repository, launch the solution in Visual Studio to build and publish it.
 Then create a IIS site that points to [path_of_repository]/src/publish.